RESISTANCE ©2014 J.D. DANIELS

 Ohm's Law redux: electron beam current in a cathode ray tube.
 This tutorial began with us wanting to contemplate Ohm's Law, V=I*R. Ohm's Law only holds for Ohmic materials.
 Certainly what constitutes a diode does not qualify as Ohmic... another example: the electron current flowing in a cathode ray tube.
 A sealed cathode ray tube contains no material: a vacuum is pulled.

-An old-fashioned television!
+An old-fashioned television or computer monitor!
 A heated cathode boils off electrons that are pulled toward the screen by 25,000 volts on the accelerating anodes.
 To find the E field from voltage use the gradient operator:

 Inside the vacuum the electrons in the current have a chance to obey Newton's First Law : Force = Mass*Acceleration.
 Recall Coulomb's Law says F = q*E, where E is the electric field at the point of charge q.
 Near the cathode the electron density is great as the electron "drift" speed is low.
 Later as the electrons accelerate in the electric field, they spread out and their density decreases.
 Yes, the current dQ/dt stays the same, but the electrons are accelerated closer to the speed of light.
-Ohm's Law doesn't hold for the electron beam.
+Ohm's Law doesn't apply for the electron beam, which has more in common with a lightning bolt.

 In a resistor there are atoms that the "drifting" electrons bump into that divert and slow them down, much like a skydiver eventually reaches a terminal velocity of 120 MPH before opening his parachute.
 Here Ohm's Law rules, because the electrons in the resistor are traveling about the same speed.
 (A rather elaborate solid state physics explanation is needed to show that while the drfit speed (as low as 1m/sec) of electrons is v. slow the reaction in the circuit is much faster...)